tomas/needle/README.md

  - `timeout`   : Returns error if no response received in X milisecs.
 Defaults to `10000` (10 secs). `0` means no timeout.
  - `follow`    : Number of redirects to follow. `false` means don't follow any (default), `true` means 10.
  - `multipart` : Enables multipart/form-data encoding.
 Defaults to `false`.
+Use it when uploading files.
  - `proxy`     : Forwards request through HTTP(s) proxy.
 Eg. `proxy: 'http://proxy.server.com:3128'`
- - `agent`     : Uses an http.Agent of your choice, instead of the global (default) one.
+ - `agent`     : Uses an http.Agent of your choice, instead of the global, default one.
  - `headers`   : Object containing custom HTTP headers for request.
 Overrides defaults described below.
  - `auth`      : Determines what to do with provided username/password.
-Options are `auto`, `digest` or `basic` (default).
+Options are `auto`, `digest` or `basic` (default). `auto` will detect the type of authentication depending on the response headers.
  - `json`      : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.

 Response options
 ----------------

- - `decode`    : Whether to decode response to UTF-8 if Content-Type charset is different.
+ - `decode`    : Whether to decode the text responses to UTF-8, if Content-Type header shows a different charset.
 Defaults to `true`.
  - `parse`     : Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
  - `output`    : Dump response output to file.
-When response is text, this occurs after parsing/decoding is done.
+This occurs after parsing and charset decoding is done.

 Note: To stay light on dependencies, Needle doesn't include the `xml2js` module used for XML parsing.
 To enable it, simply do `npm install xml2js`.